 The PrEP Access and Coverage Act would require all private and public insurance plans to cover the HIV prevention pill and related services with no out-of-pocket costs for patients.

-According to the Centers for Disease Control and Prevention (CDC), there are more than 1.2 million Americans currently living with HIV and nearly 38,000 people are newly diagnosed in the United States each year.
-Two-thirds of those new infections are among gay and bisexual men, and disproportionately affect Black and Latinx gay and bisexual men.
-While data on the transgender community remains scarce, a systemic research review in 2019 found that an estimated 14 percent of transgender women in the United States are living with HIV.
+According to the Centers for Disease Control and Prevention (CDC), more than 1.2 million Americans are living with HIV, with nearly 38,000 new diagnoses each year.
+Two-thirds of these new infections occur among gay and bisexual men, with Black and Latine communities bearing a disproportionate burden.
+Data on transgender communities remain limited, but a 2019 review estimated that 14% of transgender women in the U.S. are living with HIV.

 The PrEP Access and Coverage Act would require all private and public insurance plans to cover the HIV prevention pill and related services with no out-of-pocket costs for patients.
 The bill would also enhance access for the uninsured.
 It would fund a grant program to assist states, territories, and tribal communities in promoting access to PrEP for the uninsured and reducing disparities in access to the prevention medication.
 The grants would also support outreach to physicians and other providers designed to increase understanding of PrEP and the recommended clinical practices for providing care.
 The legislation also bars companies selling life insurance, disability insurance, and long-term care insurance from denying coverage to or charging higher premiums for people taking PrEP.
 Additional grants would be made available for a public education campaign to reduce disparities in access to and use of PrEP through education—particularly in high-need communities in which PrEP is underutilized—about the safety and efficacy of the drug and to combat stigma surrounding PrEP usage.